mmbman/Katagiri/1980-04-20-Blue-Cliff-Record-Case-3-Talk-2.md

 **Same person**: It’s just like they’ve got, even the Buddhists, like say the Tibetan Buddhists have this whole system for the bardo, what happens when you die.
 Are we to take that seriously or not?

 **Katagiri**: Yes – but that’s why here it says, “We already become sick.” *[He laughs.]* Finally all you have to do is just to die.
 [If] you have to die, this is a simple practice, and no sadness, no suffering, nothing.
 But if you die, people say, “Are you *okay*?
 How have you been?
 How are you?” – right in the middle of death.
-This *[unintelligible]*, it makes you *sick*.
+This [question], it makes you *sick*.
 Because, where are you heading for?
 After death, what happens?
 We want to know.
-This really makes you sick; just like [Vimalakirti](glossary#vimalakirti).
+This really makes you sick; just like Vimalakirti.

 So it is okay, if you are interested in that stuff, you should research it, understand it.
-But – don’t mix up the psychological, metaphysical, philosophical death, and also real death itself.
+But – don’t mix up the psychological, metaphysical, philosophical death and also real death itself.
 Don’t mix them up.
-It’s not other stories, it’s not the metaphysical death stories; real death is *you*.
-I’m always surprised: if I think that, I always open my eyes.
-“Who dies? *I* die.”
+It’s not others’ stories, it’s not the metaphysical death stories; real death is *you*.
+If I think [about] that, it always opens my eyes: “Who dies? *I* die.
 Oh my goodness!
 How can I help?
-How can I scream?
+How can I scream?”
 I am talking about this.
 And also, when we die, we want to be present in peace and harmony, don’t you think so?

 *[There is a long pause.]*